 Following a vehicle accident, life can become complicated.
-You could face serious physical and emotional trauma causing hefty financial burdens.
-This becomes even more complex should it be discovered alcohol was the cause of the accident.
+You could face serious physical and emotional trauma causing hefty financial and personal burdens.
+This becomes even more complex should it be discovered that alcohol was the cause of the accident.
 DUI investigations often spin-off from wreck investigations.
-For a crash investigation to develop into a criminal DUI investigation, law enforcement should have reasonable suspicion that a driver is under the influence.
+For a crash investigation to develop into a criminal DUI investigation, law enforcement should have reasonable suspicion that a driver was under the influence at the time of the collision.

 These cases are substantially more complex because there is the possibility of facing two separate cases: a criminal case and a civil case.
 Fortunately, a seasoned attorney experienced with DUI accidents in Charleston could help you through every step of the process.